 - Ketchup.
 Makes the sauce sweet and tangy; you can also use tomato sauce.

 - Worcestershire sauce.
-Adds a strong and smoky flavor to make the taste similar to store-bought katsu sauce.
+Adds a strong and smoky flavor that balances out the sweet elements.

 - Powdered sugar.
-Dissolves much easier than granulated sugar.
+Dissolves much easier than granulated sugar and adds some sweetness.

 How to make katsu sauce?

 While you can buy store-bought katsu sauce at mainstream supermarkets, making your own is pretty much foolproof!